There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 The Peacock caterpillar, also known as the Aglais io, is one of the most peculiar and eye-catching examples in our compilation of different types of black caterpillars.

 These caterpillars have long bodies, each of which is segmented, and their heads are spherical and black.
-These insects are easily identifiable by the many spikes that cover each segment of their bodies.
+These insects are easily identifiable by the many spikes covering each body segment.

 The spines may appear menacing and dangerous, yet there is no reason to be concerned about them.
 Contrary to popular belief, the Peacock butterfly caterpillar is not a stinging kind.